With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 130.8 million

 Bayern Munich enjoy a huge following of at least 130 million fans across popular social media platforms.
-As the most successful Bundesliga club, boasting 33 titles to date, Bayern Munich's support base online and offline can only keep expanding.
+As the most successful Bundesliga club, boasting 33 titles to date, Bayern Munich's support base, both online and offline, can only continue to expand.

 The Bundesliga club have had some of the best coaches take charge at the hallowed Allianz Arena.
-That notwithstanding, having the capacity to attract the best football players has immensely contributed to the club's massive support in Europe and beyond.
+Notwithstanding this, the club's ability to attract top football talent has significantly contributed to their massive following.

-Bayern's Facebook following stands at least 61 million.
-Unfortunately, these numbers have hardly improved since we first published this post on the most supported football clubs in the world.
-The Bavarians currently have 42.7 million followers on Instagram followed by 21.9 supporters on TikTok.
+Bayern's Facebook following currently exceeds 61 million.
+Unfortunately, these numbers have shown little improvement since we first published this post on the most supported football clubs in the world.
+The Bavarians currently have 42.7 million followers on Instagram, followed by 21.9 million supporters on TikTok.

 However, we think they need to put a little more effort into the X platform, where 7 million followers on their official handle put them way behind clubs that do not enjoy as much limelight as the Bundesliga giants.